Rangers vs. Blues: Lineups, storylines with Artemi Panarin ‘under the weather’

 1. Going fourth

 The Rangers didn’t do line rushes at the morning skate, but Othmann told reporters he’s slated to skate on the fourth line with Sam Carrick and Matt Rempe.
-If coach Mike Sullivan actually gives that line some decent playing time, it could be a source of much-needed energy in the Rangers lineup.
+If coach Mike Sullivan actually gives that line some decent playing time, it could be a source of much-needed energy.
 When Othmann is at his best, he’s engaged and playing physically, which often leads to offensive success.

 It would be nice to see Othmann get some run in the top-nine.
 But Sullivan trusts Carrick and Rempe, so hopefully that means Othmann earns some trust, too, and plays more than a handful of minutes.